Climate Resiliency

 Energy resilience and sustainability initiatives are built by community input!
 The Climate Resiliency Program hosted Sandia National Laboratory for an energy workshop, where community members explored avenues for reliable energy reservation-wide.
 Mr. Paul Kobotie, of Indigenous Collaboration, leads the discussion on energy obstacles and implementation enablers on the Big Cypress reservation.

-Captured in the photo to the left during the workshop.
+The photo to the left showcases the workshop.

 Food Sovereignty